 I waded through my muck to get to my light.

-To a life and career that affirm and integrate all parts of myself so I can amplify my voice, build the kind of community that I want by my side, and empower others to do the same.
+To a life that affirms and integrates the many varied aspects of myself so I can amplify my voice, share my stories with confidence, and empower others to do the same.

 Because that’s why I’m here.